Everad/cpa-everad-book/methods.md

 # Session
-manage your session section.
 Session data is passed over http cookie, returned to you on calling `login` or `register` endpoints
 ##Endpoints
 {% method %}
 ####`/session/register`